So many fine things get more active in the spring. Like fish. And the anglers who love to catch them.

 You can fish with confidence when you have the right gear, the right spots, and the right advice.
 Here's another reason to fish with us.
 We have Adirondack guides.

 These Wizards of the Woods have long been the standard by which all outdoor guides can be measured.
-At the very beginning of visitors exploring the Adirondacks, they were there.
-Helping the visitor choose equipment, arranging transport, ensuring a great experience, and then building a fire, cooking the catch, and telling stories into the night.
+At the very beginning of visitors exploring the Adirondacks, they were there, helping the visitor in choosing equipment, arranging transport, ensuring a great experience, and then building a fire, cooking the catch, and telling stories into the night.

 Just hanging with them is a good time by itself.